I build websites.

 I went to college to study engineering.
 Not that I really wanted to be an engineer — they make you pick a major.
 Later I changed to psychology, philosophy, then botany.
 I finally settled on genetics because that’s what my roommate was studying.
 At 18 you’re expected to make the biggest decision of your life.
 Who made that rule?
 I should have gone to architecture school.

-Academics to burgers
+Biology to burgers

 My first job after graduation was at a casual small-town restaurant.
 I didn’t have a burning desire to be in the hospitality business; I just wanted to spend more time with my college buddies before going to graduate school.
 That was the plan anyway.

-That temporary diversion turned into a lengthy career managing restaurants across the western United States.
+That temporary diversion turned into a lengthy career managing restaurants across the Western United States.
 I loved the job, but at some point realized that a third of my life had vanished and I hadn’t really done much.

 So, I got out of the restaurant business and, after failing miserably at a few other ventures, landed at a country music radio station, selling advertising.
 This was my first exposure to an organized sales culture, but I learned quickly, rising to the position of general sales manager.
 I had a lot of fun until the station was sold, and I got axed for making too much money.
 There’s a lesson in there somewhere.